astampoulis/makam-paper-funpearl/anonsupp/literate/03-bindmany.md

 let rec f = f_def and g = g_def in body
 ```

+\noindent
 If we write this in a way where the binding structure is explicit, we would bind
-`f` and `g` simultaneously, and then write the definitions and the body in that scope:
+`f` and `g` simultaneously and then write the definitions and the body in that scope:

 ```
 letrec (fun f => fun g => ([f_def, g_def], body))